 Whether He arrives at the putative 'top' via authentically helping the impoverished, ill, criminal, and conflicted or whether He simply appears to be helping the neediest (6) in order to facilitate His own ascension - this distinction will depend upon the qualities of Rahu's ruler.

-During Rahu periods, Professor Rahu teaching in classroom-6 may become involved in fraudulent or irregular engagement with medicine, military, legal defense, , lawsuits, pollution, and organized crime that are"over one's head".
+during Vimshottari periods of Rahu, Professor Rahu teaching in classroom-6 may become involved in fraudulent or irregular engagement with medicine, military, legal defense, lawsuits, pollution, and organized crime that are"over one's head".

 Final results depend on the ruler of Rahu's rashi.